Juan Carlos Cárdenas

-Juan Carlos Cárdenas (25 July 1945 – 30 March 2022) was an Argentine football player and coach.
+Juan Carlos Cárdenas (25 July 1945 – 30 March 2022), nicknamed el Chango (the Kid, in the local Santiago del Estero sense), was an Argentine football player and coach.
 He played for a number of clubs in Argentina and Mexico as well as playing for the Argentina national team.
-He was known by the nickname "El Chango" which was a common name for people from the north of Argentina.

 Club career

-Cárdenas was spotted in 1962 by Racing Club de Avellaneda playing as a teenager for Unión de Santiago del Estero.
-He spent one year in the Argentine 2nd Division with Nueva Chicago before joining Racing Club in 1964.
+Cárdenas was spotted in 1962 by Racing Club de Avellaneda playing as a teenager for Unión Santiago.
+He spent one year on loan in the Argentine 2nd Division with Nueva Chicago before returning to Racing Club in 1964.
 He was part of the championship winning team of 1966.
 In 1967, he helped the club to win the Copa Libertadores and later that year he scored the decisive goal against Celtic in the Copa Intercontinental to make Racing Club the first Argentine club to become club champions of the world.

-In 1972 Cárdenas moved to Mexico where he played for Camoteros de Puebla and Tiburones Rojos de Veracruz returning to Racing Club in 1976.
+In 1972 Cárdenas moved to Mexico where he played for Camoteros de Puebla and Tiburones Rojos de Veracruz returning to Racing Club in 1977.

+Cárdenas also held the record of the youngest player to score in a Copa Libertadores match for nearly 60 years, as he scored Racing's second in a 2–2 home draw against Nacional Montevideo on 26 February 1962 at the age of 16 years, 7 months and 2 days.
+His record was broken by Ângelo Gabriel only in 2021.